nilsdacke/knowledge_net/docs/source/tutorial_1.rst

 .. _tutorial_1:

-Step 1: setting up the environment
+Step 1: Setting up the environment
 ================================

 To get started, we need the KnowledgeNet framework to be installed.